 - 9.1.
-Preparation and Planning - 9.2. student explains that they need to understand and know their agency policy on interviewing victims/witnesses. - 9.3. student provides any support or address any victim/witness needs prior to the interview. - 9.4. student determines what format to use during the interview (recorded, structured, unstructured, more than one interview needed, etc.). - 9.5. student minimizes distractions at the location of the interview. - 9.6.
-Engage and Explain - 9.7. student introduces self and provides instructions and explains the procedure for the interview. - 9.8. student encourages the victim/witness to take an active role in the interview rather than only answering questions. - 9.9.
-Account Clarification and Challenge - 9.10. student asks the victim/witness to explain what happened, in their own words, with minimal interruptions. - 9.11.
-After the victim/witness provides a narrative, student follows up with relevant, probing questions. - 9.12.
-Closure - 9.13. student reviews their notes and other materials for completeness and accuracy. - 9.14. student asks the victim/witness if there is anything he/she wants to add. - 9.15. student encourages the victim/witness to contact them if he/she has more information in the future. - 9.16. student thanks the victim/witness for his/her cooperating and closes the interview. - 9.17.
-Evaluation - 9.18. student examines whether the goals and objectives for the interview were achieved. - 9.19. student reviews the investigation in light of the information obtained during the interview. - 9.20. student reflects upon how well they conducted the interview and consider what improvements could be made in the future. - 9.21. student explains that they must follow their agency policy and procedures for documenting victim/witness interviews (follow instructors guidance for this PAT). - 9.22. student describes additional techniques for interviewing various types of victims/witnesses (friendly, neutral, interested, hostile, child victim/witnesses, vulnerable victim/witnesses, traumatized victims). - 9.23. student describes eyewitness identification best practices.
+Preparation and Planning - 9.2. you understand and know the agency policy on interviewing victims/witnesses. - 9.3. you provide any support or address any victim/witness needs prior to the interview. - 9.4. you determine what format to use during the interview (recorded, structured, unstructured, more than one interview needed, etc.). - 9.5. you minimize distractions at the location of the interview. - 9.6.
+Engage and Explain - 9.7. you introduce self and provide instructions and explain the procedure for the interview. - 9.8. you encourage the victim/witness to take an active role in the interview rather than only answering questions. - 9.9.
+Account Clarification and Challenge - 9.10. you ask the victim/witness to explain what happened, in their own words, with minimal interruptions. - 9.11. you follow up with relevant, probing questions after the victim/witness provides a narrative,. - 9.12.
+Closure - 9.13. you review your notes and other materials for completeness and accuracy. - 9.14. you ask the victim/witness if there is anything he/she wants to add. - 9.15. you encourage the victim/witness to contact them if he/she has more information in the future. - 9.16. you thank the victim/witness for his/her cooperating and close the interview. - 9.17.
+Evaluation - 9.18. you examine whether the goals and objectives for the interview were achieved. - 9.19. you review the investigation in light of the information obtained during the interview. - 9.20. you reflect upon how well you conducted the interview and consider what improvements could be made in the future. - 9.21. you follow the agency policy and procedures for documenting victim/witness interviews (follow instructors guidance for this PAT). - 9.22. you describe additional techniques for interviewing various types of victims/witnesses (friendly, neutral, interested, hostile, child victim/witnesses, vulnerable victim/witnesses, traumatized victims). - 9.23. you describe eyewitness identification best practices.